Casa del Fascio (Varese): Fascist layout

 The Casa del Fascio has 130 rooms of different sizes.
 Although the building regulations were not strict and evolved over the years, the building's layout transitioned over time from progressive to authoritarian and then to militaristic.
 These changes were influenced by decisions regarding religion, culture and foreign policy.

 During the fascist era, the commander's office was located on the ground floor in the right wing.
 This area focused on the Volunteer Militia for National Security.
 On the ground floor in the left wing were the headquarters of the Associazione Mutilati e Combattenti, the Union of Manual and Intellectual Workers, building trade unions, and Cronaca Prealpina, the provincial party's newspaper, whose printing press was located in the basement.

 The federal offices were located on the second floor as well as the Federal Secretariat and affiliated organisations.
-Among the trade unions located on the second floor were commercial, agricultural, industrial trade unions, as well as the headquarters of the Women's Federation and of fascist university groups.
+Among the trade unions located on the second floor were commercial, agricultural, industrial trade unions, as well as the headquarters of the Women's Federation and of Fascist University Groups.

-The basement, beneath the Conference and Assembly Hall, accommodated various services in order to support the building's operations, and included storage rooms and a garage.
+The basement, beneath the Conference and Assembly Hall, accommodated various services to support the building's operations, and included storage rooms and a garage.
 The basement was spacious and reflected the simplicity of rationalist architecture.

 The Conference and Assembly Hall was between the two wings of the building.
 It had two entrances: the front for people of authority and power, and the back for the public.